wcheng8/hack_corona/README.md

 # Problem

-We're are more physically isolated than ever.
+We're are all in the midst of a once in generation event.